irving-statek/open-pnp-wiki/User-Manual.md

 Clicking the
 <img src="https://user-images.githubusercontent.com/50550971/221439294-1d58aebf-3f7e-4464-98a0-3727b0a1498e.svg" width="16" height="16"> button opens the Feeders tab and selects the feeder that will supply the part for the placement or prompts the operator to create a feeder for the part if one doesn't exist.

+If one or more Placements are selected in the Placements table, right-clicking on any of the selected placements opens a pop-up menu that allows the type, side, placed status, enabled status, or error handling action of all the selected Placements to be changed in one user action.

 ## Parts